*A guest post by John Devlin, Author of Dogsbarn.com

 These are becoming increasingly popular as a way of remembering your pet.
 They can be personalised, durable and can be attached to any smooth surface like car windows.
 The advantage is that you don’t need to be home to feel close to your pet.
 So even if you are travelling you will always have a memory of your faithful friend close by.

-Offer lots of creative ways for pet owners to pay tribute to their beloved pets.
+In addition to pet cremation services, we offer lots of creative ways for pet owners to pay tribute to their beloved pets.
 There is also a range of pet cremation tribute products, ranging from caskets, urns, memorials and keepsakes to keep as a decorative piece in the home or to make a special place outside

 It doesn’t matter how you choose to remember your beloved pet.
 The important thing is that looking back on the precious memories you shared to help you through the grief.
 Hopefully that brings a smile back to your face, just like they did.